resotto/gochk/README.md

 What problem does Gochk solve?

-- When Go codebase with Clean-Architecute (or Layered-Architecture) becomes larger, it might be Big Ball Of Mud by the Dependency Rule violation, and Gochk detects them.
+- When Go codebase with Clean-Architecture (or Layered-Architecture) becomes larger, it might be Big Ball Of Mud by the Dependency Rule violation, and Gochk detects them.

 When to apply Gochk to codebase?